Gestalte/dumb-xml-prettifier/README.md

-# dumb-xml-prettifier README
+# dumb-xml-prettifier

-An unopinionated XML prettifier.
+This is an extension for Visual Studio Code, it is an unopinionated XML prettifier.
 It will only format your XML text, it won't attempt to "improve" or edit the content of the text, only the whitespace.

 ## Usage